kirantrathod/Be_You/README.md

  (7) Message anyone from your friend list<br>

 ## Warning
 The Gradle file has been edited for security purpose.
 You need to include your own project's gradle Fields in "google services.json" file.
-Without that the app wont run.
+Without that the app won't run.

+To add google-services.json file follow steps:
+(1)Download google-services.json file from your firebase project (Firebase=>Project Settings=>"Download google-services.json")
+(2)Paste that  file into android studio at "app" directory.

 ## LogIn Page:
 <p align="center" style="border: 3px solid black">